Denver’s planned shelter near I-70 could host 100 immigrants on some nights

 “This site would utilize around the clock security and would only be activated during an emergency response,” said Jon Ewing, a spokesperson for Mayor Mike Johnston’s office.
 “The city will continue to work with the community if concerns are raised and will always strive to be a good neighbor to businesses and residents alike.

 The shelter would be located in Councilwoman Amanda Sandoval’s district, just southwest of Pecos Street and Interstate 70.
-Sandoval said the city is proposing a zoning change that would allow 20 people to stay overnight at the Remington site.
+The city is proposing a zoning change that would allow 20 people to stay overnight at the Remington site, but that number would go up to 100 in an “emergency setting,” according to a city spokesperson.

 The city will host a community meeting at the old Remington School building to answer questions about the project for nearby residents on Oct.
 29 at 6 p.m.
 Ewing said the deal is far from finalized.